 About this document

-This is the first annual update on the eResearch program at UTS.
-It tracks our progress towards our strategic goals in the 2016-2020 eResearch strategy which was approved in late 2016.
+This is the third annual update on the eResearch program at UTS.
+It tracks our progress towards our strategic goals in the 2016-2020 eResearch strategy

 IT systems support researchers, not vice versa.